blurrah/envino/README.md

 # envino

 Pour your environment variables safely into your codebase.
+A collection of helper tools to work with environment variables in your codebase.

+## Features
-Parse your environment variables using zod and only allow that parsed object as your configuration
+- Parse environment variables using `zod` using `createEnv()`
+    - Allow unsetting or removing the environment variables the source object
+- Disable access to `process.env` using `taintProcessEnv()`

 -------

-Parses environment variables and does a few other things:
-- Optionally unset process.env so they can't leak in the same codebase
-- Optionally disallow access to process.env object

 To install dependencies: